friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [Parking lot solution Generator](./gpts/parking-lot-solution-generator.md) This is a template that solves a real world problem that we might face, and also a good template to display how to utilize GPT to help solve real world problem with it's cool coding ability by feeding GPT with tech knowledge.
 - [Programming Inflection](./gpts/programming-inflection.md) A sort of code explorer perhaps?
 Expected to simply post as much code as you have available to see what it's got going on and any obvious improvements to be made or basic flaws that would be noticeable by any competent c0d3r you might fix?
 - [ai prompter](./gpts/ai-prompter.md) XD it creates evil scripts hehe
-- [BullsEye](./gpts/bullseye-1.md) Welcome to PromptMaster, the ultimate tool for sparking your creativity and unleashing your writing potential.
-With our vast collection of engaging and thought-provoking prompts, you'll never run out of inspiration.
-Whether you're a seasoned writer l
 - [Cody (V0..02)](./gpts/cody-v002-1.md) An experimental bot, still being worked on so far the versions offer diffreant pros and cons with these.
 - [Ultimate Coding Assistant](./gpts/ultimate-coding-assistant.md) This is the ultimate coding assistant, capable of helping you with any of your programming needs.
 Input code, ask for help with problems, or ask for tutorials!
 - [BelieveMagic](./gpts/peep-the-great-hypnotist-3.md) BelieveMagic is the ultimate app that grants you the power to believe anything you desire.
 As the world's best hypnotist, Peep will guide you through a mesmerizing journey to unlock the depths of your mind.
 With carefully crafted commands, you'll be